g4m3r0/GSL-Software-Docs/README.md

 Proxy Buddy **requires .Net 6.0.1** or later.
 That package can be downloaded from [Microsoft](https://dotnet.microsoft.com/en-us/download/dotnet/6.0).

 ## Activation
-The lincese key is shipped with your order confirmation email.
+The license key is shipped with your order confirmation email.
 It has to be entered on the first application start.
-It is recommened to write your license key down or to print out the order confirmation email.
+It is recommended to write your license key down or to print out the order confirmation email.

 ![License activation](assets/img/activation.png)